localgovdrupal/localgov_content_access_control/README.md

 ### Add editors to site sections

 Finally, you can go to the workbench access settings to define which users are assigned to which site sections.
 This can be found at `/admin/config/workflow/workbench_access`.
 We have created one "Scenario" called "Site Section" which uses the "Access Control" taxonomy.
 You can add more scenarios if you need them (you probably won't).
+Click on "Site Section" and then on the next page beside each site section click the link for "Editors" to manually add each editor to each site section.

+#### Role based access
+When on the "Site Sections" page, you will also notice a link beside each site section for "Role".
+Using this interface allows you to add _all editors_ with a certain role to a site section.
+For example, you might add all editors with the "News editor" role to the "News" section in our sample taxonomy above.